Renke-Richard-Han/renke-richard-han.github.io/_news/2023-09-01_ATV_MC_start.md

 related_posts: false
 ---

-Move to Münich, Germany, start as a **Staff System Architect** at Infineon Automotive Division being resposible for AURIX<sup>TM</sup> Microcontroller
+Move to Münich, start as a **Staff System Architect** at Infineon Automotive Division being resposible for AURIX<sup>TM</sup> Microcontroller